Double-hit separation and dE/dx resolution of a time projection chamber with GEM readout: Introduction

 \section{Introduction}

-The LCTPC collaboration has built and operated a versatile prototype for the ILD TPC~\cite{ilc_tdr_detectors}.\footnote{See \url{https://www.lctpc.org} for more information about LCTPC.} This prototype TPC, including its performance and the principles of its construction, has been described in detail in~\cite{FMueller2017}.
+The LCTPC collaboration has built and operated a versatile prototype for the ILD TPC~\cite{ilc_tdr_detectors}.\footnote{See \url{https://www.lctpc.org} for more information about LCTPC.} This prototype TPC, including the principles of its construction, its operation at a test beam and its performance, has been described in detail in~\cite{FMueller2017}.
 In the present publication, results from a second test\-/beam campaign with an upgraded set of readout modules are presented.
 The findings in the previous paper have been validated.
 New studies are shown on measurements of the double\-/hit separation power and on the capabilities to do particle identification via a measurement of the specific energy loss \dEdx.

 In \cref{sec:expsetup}, after a brief overview of the experimental setup, the updates in the experiment compared to the previous measurement campaign are discussed. \Cref{sec:reco} gives an overview of the methods used in the reconstruction of the test\-/beam data.
 Results from an analysis to re\-/establish the basic performance are shown in \cref{sec:tpcperformance}.
 In \cref{sec:dhr} two new algorithms to optimize the double\-/hit separation are introduced.
 In \cref{sec:dEdx_Res} a first determination of the resolution of the specific energy loss measurement is presented.
 These results are extrapolated to the proposed large TPC at the ILD and compared to theoretical expectations.
 Furthermore, in a simulation study two approaches to measure the specific energy loss are compared, with a focus on their performance in dependence of the readout granularity.